Beam-Dump Ceiling and Its Experimental Implication: The Case of a Portable Experiment

-A major goal of the experiments above is to expand the search as much as possible into the ``prompt-decay'' region in which none of the existing laboratory-based experiments or astrophysical/cosmological considerations have been able to constrain; a mediator belonging to this region would decay rather earlier due to its (relatively) large coupling and/or large mass value.
-A recent ambitious proposal DAMSA~\cite{Jang:2022tsp} -- in which the detector system is placed extremely close to the signal source point (i.e., beam target or dump~\footnote{From now on, we will use beam target and dump interchangeably as we will show that the target width does not affect our results.}) -- showed the capability to start probing deeper into the prompt-decay region.
-Indeed, it has recently been demonstrated that there exists an inherent limitation dubbed beam-dump ``ceiling'' beyond which the sensitivity improvement slows down dramatically so that an ordinary beam-dump-type experiment would have difficulty probing unless with a nonsensical increase of data statistics~\cite{Dutta:2023abe}.
+A major goal of the experiments above is to expand the search as much as possible into the ``prompt-decay'' region, which none of the existing laboratory-based experiments or astrophysical/cosmological considerations have been able to constrain; a mediator belonging to this region would decay rather earlier due to its (relatively) large coupling and/or large mass value.
+A recent ambitious proposal DAMSA~\cite{Jang:2022tsp}---in which the detector system is placed extremely close to the signal source point (i.e., the beam target or dump\footnote{From now on, we will use {\it beam target} and {\it dump} interchangeably as we will show that the target width does not affect our results.})---showed the capability to start probing deeper into the prompt-decay region.
+Indeed, it has recently been demonstrated that for a given experimental configuration, there exists an inherent limitation dubbed the beam-dump ``ceiling'' beyond which the sensitivity improvement slows down dramatically so that an ordinary beam-dump-type experiment would have difficulty probing without a nonsensical increase of data statistics~\cite{Dutta:2023abe}.
 The actual location of the ceiling crucially depends on the beam energy and the detector distance from the beam target~\cite{Dutta:2023abe}.